How is olive oil produced, and how many categories of olive oil are there?

 If the extra virgin olive oil spends too much time in the bottle or in the industry, the aromas and characteristics are not the same.
 As well, if the acidity of extra virgin olive oil does not surpass a certain amount then the quality of the olive oil goes down becoming Virgin olive oil.
 To enter this category the olive oil produced must come from only physical and mechanical processes.

-If you have your own transport you can book a tour guide who will go with you for a day or half a day and enjoy learning about Sherry and enjoy the best Sherry bodega tours, local culture and traditions and the local gastronomy.
-In case you do not have a transport we can arrange transport, restaurant and the rest of your trip for you.
+If you have your own transport we can accompany you while learning about Sherry.
+Enjoy the best Sherry bodega tours, local culture and traditions and the local gastronomy.
+In case you do not have a car we can arrange transport, restaurant and the rest of your trip for you.

-If you would prefer, we can organize a private wine tasting event at your rental place/apartment.
-We will go to your place and do a Sherry tasting for you privately, from basic Sherries, premium Sherries or VORS and premium Sherries.
+If you are staying in Vejer de la Frontera or within Cadiz province we can organize a private Sherry wine tasting with local gourmet tapas for your group.
+We will go to your place and do a Sherry wine or Andalusian wine tasting for you privately.
+We can focus on premium Sherries; VORS and premium Sherries; or Andalusian wines in case you do not like Sherry wine.